gaurav-js-dev/docker-practice/blogger/readme.md

 # PHP Blog Application

 **This a simple web blog with an Admin dashboard from which admin can create, edit and delete the blog posts including adding images and text content.
 Audience can navigate and view the post and also use contact form to send queries.
-This blog utilizes mainly PHP, MySQL for functionality .**
+This blog utilizes mainly PHP, MySQL & docker for functionality .**

 This applications includes various features as below